Massimo Margiotta

-Massimo Margiotta (born 27 July 1977) is an Italian-Venezuelan former professional footballer who played as a forward, currently working as youth system chief of Hellas Verona.
+Massimo Margiotta (born 27 July 1977) is an Italian-Venezuelan former professional footballer who played as a forward, currently working as Academy Director of Roma.

 Club career

 Vicenza

 Margiotta was signed by Vicenza in a co-ownership deal with Udinese in mid-2001.
 In June 2002 Margiotta was bought outright by the Veneto club.
 In August 2003 he was loaned to Perugia but returned in January 2004.
 In August 2005 he left for Piacenza.

 Frosinone

 In July 2006 he left for Frosinone initially on a temporary deal.
 In summer 2007 Margiotta joined the Lazio-based club outright for €50,000.

 Margiotta admitted to being involved in a football gambling controversy in June 2007.
 He was suspended for four months, had to serve community service and pay a fine of €10,000.

 Return to Vicenza

 On 21 August 2008, Margiotta returned to Vicenza.

 Barletta

 In September 2010, he left for Barletta on a free transfer, and signed an annual contract.
 He was immediately included in starting XI, partnered with Giuseppe Caccavallo and Nicola Bellomo in a 4–3–2–1 formation.
 Coach Arcangelo Sciannimanico putted the original starter Paolo Carbonaro and Saveriano Infantino on the bench.
 Margiotta scored a late goal for Barletta after Foggia scored its second goal.